Ed Greenwood: Races

+Classes

+There is only one extra class beside the core classes of D&D: the buccaneer.
+The buccaneers are pirates, seafaring swashbucklers.
+There are six prestige classes as well: dusked, faithless one, rhymesword, servant of the Seven, truesword knight and waymaster.

 Awards and honors

 Greenwood won "best player" at the 1984 Gen Con AD&D Open tournament and several Gamer's Choice Awards and Origins Awards for his game design.
 He was inducted into the Gamer's Choice Hall of Fame in 1992 and the Academy of Adventure Gaming's Hall of Fame in 2003.
 Order of Cramahe 2017.
 He received the Port Hope Civic Awards Arts & Culture Award 2019.
+He was inducted into the Canadian Science Fiction and Fantasy Association Hall of Fame in 2022.